CrowdDotDev/crowd.dev/technical-docs/development-and-deployment.md

 ### Setting up integrations

 Integrations will need to be set on a individual basis.
 You can check the guides on setting up integrations in our integrations guide.

+# High-load deployment with Kubernetes

+For high data loads, we recommend deployment using Kubernetes with a dedicated PostgreSQL database and OpenSearch cluster.
+The main files for handling these resources are:

+- `scripts/scaffold.yaml` docker compose file
+- `scripts/services/*.yaml` docker compose files and
+- `scripts/services/docker` docker image build files

+For most people, deploying like this will not be needed.
+For those who needed, an engineer with DevOps and Kubernetes experience will be required to maintain the deployment.
+How to carry out the deployment will vary on a case-by-case basis, and we are available to help with these advanced scenarios until 30th of June 2024.